sav-che/TL-2/Authors/Adams, (Adam), (Johann) Michael Friedrich {std. M.F. Adams} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 23](https://www.biodiversitylibrary.org/item/103858#page/35/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 23](https://www.biodiversitylibrary.org/page/33264752) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Adams, Michael Friedrich {std.
 M.F.
 Adams}|first entry]] for this author

 ### Author

-\* Adams, \[Adam\], \[Johann\] Michael Friedrich (1780-1829/1832), Russian botanist, zoologist, and collector, studied medicine in St. Petersburg 1795-1796, travelled with Count Mussin-Pushkin in Transcaucasia 1800-1805; later with Golowkin to China, travelled along the Lena 1806-1807, settled later in Moscow as adj. professor of botany at the medical academy. (*M.F.
-Adams*).
+\* Adams, \[Adam\], \[Johann\] Michael Friedrich (1780-1829/1832), Russian botanist, zoologist, and collector, studied medicine in St. Petersburg 1795-1796, travelled with Count Mussin-Pushkin in Transcaucasia 1800-1805; later with Golowkin to China, travelled along the Lena 1806-1807, settled later in Moscow as adj. professor of botany at the medical academy.
+**Abbreviated name**: *M.F.
+Adams*

 #### Herbarium and types